PositronicSoftware/VoyagerAPI-Unity3d/README.md

 	// Set the Content Params.
 	VoyagerDevice.SetContent("Application", "Windows", "Voyager VR Demo", "1.0");

-	// Experience should start in Paused state.
+	// Media players should start in Stopped state.
-	VoyagerDevice.Pause();
+    // VoyagerDevice.Stop();

 	// If you are not making a player:

+	// Experience should start in Paused state VoyagerDevice.Pause();

 	// Set the Content ID.
 	VoyagerDevice.LoadContent("C:/ExecutableName.exe");